So you’re shooting or hunting, but you have been having trouble zeroing in; we all know how frustrating that is.

 Maybe the manufacturer made a mistake or a false claim.
 Maybe you’re stuck with a defective scope or a broken one.

+You can either swap it for a new one or still try to shoot with it.
 If you don’t want to let go of your scope just yet, here are a few things you can do:

-- When the clicks have been adjusted, repeatedly hit the turret top with a plastic or wood screwdriver handle to reduce erector turret sticking when zeroing in.
+This reduces erector turret sticking when zeroing in.
 You want to mimic recoil to jar loose the stuck screw/tube junction.

-- You can also recall the turret setting number every time, then dial past it completely before turning around and dialing the right number.
-Sometimes, putting enough pressure on it will resolve the sticking problem.
+You can also recall the turret setting number every time, then dial past it completely before turning around and dialing the right number.

 If all else fails, you can replace it with a better-quality scope that will give you more clarity, better reticle moves, more precision, better rings, and finer turret options.